Juantantan/MandelbrotExplorer/Readme.md

 * OpenCL - For Compute operations (may already be present by default on Linux / Mac OS)
 * SDL2 - For user / screen interaction (requires runtime library install and header) https://www.libsdl.org/
-  (SDL2 is just one of several possible 3rd party interactive layers you could use.
+  SDL2 is just one of several possible 3rd party interactive layers you could use.
 This code does require it but could be modified to work with different UI libraries, such as glfw, as mentioned previously.
 * SDL2_Image (optional) - For working with physical image files (requires header file include).
   NB: This is not required unless physical images are being created from the raw image data, as in the oiriginal code.
 * glu.h - OpenGL helper header file.
-(Usually already present in the include/GL folder) Installing these 3rd party dibraries will be different on different platforms.
+(Usually already present in the include/GL folder) Installing these 3rd party libraries will be different on different platforms.
 In Windows there is an SDK which can be installed but this may exist already on your machine in the other OS's.
 You can often find the open source header files offered on their own or as part of other open source offerings.